rq-Chen/rq-Chen.github.io/Homepage.md

 #### Neuropsychology (96/100)

-- Anatomy, function and diseases of different brain area
+- Anatomy, function and diseases of the cortex and thalamus

 #### The Brain and Cognitive Science (92/100)